YangV77/VS1984_ai_srv/README.md

-# VS1984 NextJS Demo only base on nvidia gpu now！
+# VS1984 NextJS Demo

+only base on nvidia gpu, will support more sooner!

 ## Preparing the Model: